-9. If a proxy server is required to access the repository, enter the following details and click Next.
+9. If a proxy server is required to access Yammer, type the following information and click Next.
+Otherwise, just click Next.

 Proxy host The host name or IP address of the proxy server to use to access the repository.
 Proxy port The port of the proxy server to use to access the repository.
 Proxy username The user name to use to authenticate with the proxy server.
 Proxy password The password to use to authenticate with the proxy server.

+The Yammer Configuration dialog box opens.

+10. Type the following information and then click Next.

+User name The user name for the connector to use to retrieve data from Yammer.
+The user that you specify must be a Yammer verified admin.
+Be aware that if your Yammer configuration permits this user to see messages in private groups, the connector will ingest those messages.
+Date The date that your Yammer network was created.
+The connector does not retrieve information from before this date.
+Date format The date format for the date you specified in the Date box.